andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_05_BasisFunctions.rst

 ::

-  dwi2response dhollander sub-02_den_preproc_unbiased.mif wm.txt gm.txt csf.txt –voxels voxels.mif
+  dwi2response dhollander sub-02_den_preproc_unbiased.mif wm.txt gm.txt csf.txt -voxels voxels.mif

 Let’s unpack what this command does.
 First, it uses an algorithm to deconvolve the **fiber orientation distributions (FODs)** - in other words, it tries to decompose the diffusion signal into a set of smaller individual fiber orientations.
 You have several algorithms to choose from, but the most common are tournier and dhollander.
 The **tournier** algorithm is used for single-shell data and for a single tissue type (e.g., white matter).
 The **dhollander** algorithm can be used for either single- or multi-shell data, and for multiple tissue types.
 Estimating the FOD for each tissue type will later help us do **anatomically constrained tractography.**